Find out my top tips for how to survive morning sickness! These natural remedies can help keep nausea at bay throughout your first trimester.

 - Always, always, always keep saltines in your purse and by your bedside

-- If you can, be the driver – not the passenger.
-Sea Bands were also a real lifesaver in the car.
+- When possible, be the driver – not the passenger.
+Sea Bands were also a real lifesaver in the car

 - Plain Triscuits and Cheddar Cheese